Derivation of generalized Einstein's equations of gravitation in inertial systems based on a sink flow model of particles: Conclusion

 \section{Conclusion}

 We extend our previous theory of gravitation based on a sink flow model of particles by methods of special relativistic fluid mechanics.
-In inertial reference frames, we construct a tensorial potential of the $\Omega (0)$ substratum.
-Based on some assumptions, we show that this tensorial potential satisfies the wave equation.
-Inspired by the equation of motion of a test particle, a definition of a metric tensor of a Riemannian spacetime is introduced.
-Generalized Einstein's equations in inertial reference frames are derived based on some assumptions.
-These equations reduce to Einstein's equations in case of weak field in harmonic reference frames.
-In some special non-inertial reference frames, generalized Einstein's equations are derived based on some assumptions.
-If the field is weak and the reference frame is quasi-inertial, these generalized Einstein's equations reduce to Einstein's equations.
-Thus, all known experiments of gravitational phenomena which support the theory of general relativity may also be explained by this theory of gravity.
+In inertial coordinate systems, we construct a tensorial potential of the $\Omega (0)$ substratum.
+Based on some assumptions, we show that this tensorial potential satisfies the wave equations.
+Inspired by the equations of motion of a test particle, a definition of a metric tensor of a Riemannian spacetime is introduced.
+Generalized Einstein's equations in inertial coordinate systems are derived based on some assumptions.
+These equations reduce to the Einstein's equations in case of weak field in harmonic coordinate systems.
 In our theory, gravity is transmitted by the $\Omega (0)$ substratum.
 The theory of general relativity can not provide a physical definition of the metric tensor of the Riemannian spacetime.
 In our theory, the background spacetime is the Minkowshi spacetime.
 However, the flat background spacetime is no longer physically observable.
-According to the equation of motion of a point particle in gravitational field, to the first order, the physically observable spacetime is a Riemannian spacetime.
+According to the equations of motion of a point particle in gravitational field, to first order, the physically observable spacetime is a Riemannian spacetime.
 The metric tensor of this Riemannian spacetime is defined based on the tensorial potential of gravitational fields.